andriidski/inception_v3-vae-pytorch/README.md

 ## Training

-The training is done via the `train.py` script.
+The training is done via the `train.py` script and an `ArgumentParser` for hyper-parameter specification.
 A number of scripts can be used if training on a HPC cluster such as NYU Prince, specifically:
 - `sbatch scripts/submit.sh`
     - on a [SLURM cluster](https://slurm.schedmd.com/documentation.html) will run the training job and email